 Reboot your mind.
 Practice your creativity.
 Boost your productivity.

 Many studies have proven how valuable play is for both children and adults.
 Play is a natural form of learning in nature and is the ultimate form of relaxation (for most people).

 If stress is one of your problems in your workplace, consider having a play-day once in a while.

 Draw a huge map on one of the open walls, serving as the treasure map of the office.
-Each time someone discovers a “treasure” by observing the desired behavior, map it out.
+Each time someone discovers a “treasure” by observing the desired behaviour, map it out.
 This friendly competition between teams is an easy and fun way to recognize people’s contribution to the success of the company.
 It’s also great to improve communication and respect between different teams.

 The team with the most treasures at the end of a pre-defined period is the winner.